Home

 Consider how the traffic will flow from space to space.
 When entering the home where will you usually go first?
 Where will your friends or guests go?
 Consider what you want to see when you first enter your home.
 Mark all circulation spaces (such as hallways or even just traffic areas) as bubbles on your diagrams.

-Organization of and Relation between Spaces
+Organization of and Relation Between Spaces

 Consider what kind of space you want where you first enter your home.
 A formal space with a closet or a very casual space with lots of hooks and shelves to place your things?
 Or something in between?
 Consider whether you prefer a separate formal entrance or whether a separate entrance is necessary.